slow-steppers/NeighborHash/README.md

 ----

-This repo contains codes and steps necessary to reproduce the artifacts for research paper titled [**CIKM'24: An Enhanced Batch Query Architecture in Real-time Recommendation**](https://dl.acm.org/doi/10.1145/3627673.3680034)
+This repo contains codes and steps necessary to reproduce the artifacts for research paper titled [**CIKM'24: An Enhanced Batch Query Architecture in Real-time Recommendation**](https://dl.acm.org/doi/10.1145/3627673.3680034).

 ## Setting up the hardware

-We conducted tests in the paper using Intel 5218 CPUs.
+We conducted tests in the paper using `Intel(R) Xeon(R) Gold 5218` CPUs.
 In fact, any hardware that supports AVX512 can be used for reproduction, but the sresult may not necessarily match the results presented in the paper.

 ## Software Requirements